confluentinc/commercial-workshops/series-microservices/workshop-ksql/README.md

 > * Click on the *Connector Name*, go to *Settings*, and re-enter your API key and secret.
 Double check there are no extra spaces at the beginning or end of the key and secret that you may have accidentally copied and pasted.
 > * If neither of these steps work, try creating another Datagen connector.

-9. We can view the sample data flowing into our topics in real time.
+9. You can view the sample data flowing into our topics in real time.
 Navigate to  the **Topics** tab and then click on the **users_topic**.
 You can view the production and consumption throughput metrics here.

 <div align="center">
     <img src="images/users-topic-overview.png" width=75% height=75%>